 6. Summer Squash.
 Summer squash is delightful, easy to grow, and the blossoms are an underrated culinary delight.
 Half a squash itself, however, only has 4g carbs or 2g net carbs.

-There are certainly more vegetables, like celery, green beans, and modest amounts of onion.
-And really almost any vegetable could be in this list of the best summer vegetables to grow for a low-carb diet.
+There are certainly more vegetables, like celery, a small helping of green beans, and modest amounts of onion.
+And really almost any vegetable could be in this list of the best summer vegetables to grow for a low-carb diet in the right moderation.
 The exceptions are the more starchy veggies like potatoes, sweet potatoes, and sweet corn which will spike your blood sugar even in small amounts.

 Still, this is a tasty way to get started.
 And most of these are easy to grow, even in less than ideal conditions.